The Database Connector continuously observes a table in a database and can:

 The database must contain a field that DriveWorks can use to detect if a specification requires processing.
 The same field will be updated by DriveWorks to report its current status.

-- Process Value - Is the value that will allow the Connector to recognize a new record exists and is to be processed.
+- Process Value - Is the value that will allow the Connector to recognize if a record needs to be processed.
 The default value is set to New.

 - Processing Value - Is the value to be written into the field when the Connector is processing the record.
 The default value is set to Processing